-The Budget Committee supports and advances the college mission, vision and values by encouraging transparency and constituency understanding of the budget, working to ensure that college-wide planning and strategic priorities drive the budget allocation process.
-The Budget Committee makes data driven recommendations that align resource allocations with resource planning, institutional planning and program review recommendations.
-The Budget Committee makes recommendations to the Budget Committee makes recommendations to the Budget Committee makes recommendations to the College Planning Council
+The Budget Committee supports and advances the college mission, vision, and values by ensuring that college-wide planning and strategic priorities drive the budget allocation process and by encouraging transparency and constituency understanding of the budget.
+The Budget Committee also serves as a forum for discussion of budget changes and information.
+The Budget Committee makes recommendations to the College Planning Council.